 - Males or females greater than or equal to 18 years of age at signing of the informed consent.

-- Documented active stage I, II, III or IV locally advanced or metastatic NSCLC, breast cancer, or ovarian cancer, or any stage recurrent disease.
+- Documented active stage I, II, III or IV locally advanced or metastatic of the following tumor types: NSCLC, breast cancer, or ovarian cancer (includes fallopian tube epithelial carcinomas and peritoneal epithelial carcinoma of unknown primary), or any stage recurrent disease.
 Patients with documented locally advanced (stage III) NSCLC should not be amenable to definitive treatment with chemoradiation and/or surgery.

-- Subjects must have a platelet count less than 75 x 10 9/L on day 1 of the study.
+- Subjects must have a local platelet count ≤ 85 x 109/L on day 1 of the study.

 - Subjects must be at least 21 or 28 days removed from the start of the chemotherapy cycle immediately prior to study day 1 if receiving a 21-day or 28-day cycle chemotherapy regimen, respectively.